Resolving disputes

 Once we have received all your documents, we will review your dispute and look to see whether there has been a breach of the ABTA Code of Conduct or not and may contact the company, asking them to review your case.

-Arbitration and conciliation known as Stage 2
+Arbitration known as Stage 2

 Arbitration